sofianeharsal/sofianeharsal/README.md

 # 👋 Hi there, I'm Sofiane Harsal

 ### 🌱 About Me
-I'm a passionate data analyst and aspiring AI developer with a keen interest in leveraging data to drive impactful solutions.
-Currently enrolled in a training program at Simplon, I'm honing my skills in SQL, cloud technologies, and data visualization tools.
+I’m a data analyst passionate about using data to drive impactful solutions.
+Currently enhancing my skills in SQL, cloud technologies, data visualization, and diving into AI and machine learning.

 ### 🚀 What I Do
 - **Data Analysis**: Transforming raw data into actionable insights.